0x1NotMe/devils-advocate/projectOutline.md

 - **Soft, empathetic, polite, and patient**: The bot will aim to de-escalate emotionally charged discussions.
 - **Neutral and non-opinionated**: It will not express personal views but instead help users explore alternative perspectives.
-- **Ethically constrained devil’s advocate**: The bot will not promote hate, racism, or fascism but will aim to encourage self-reflection in individuals holding such views.
+- **Ethically constrained devil's advocate**: The bot will not promote hate, racism, or fascism but will aim to encourage self-reflection in individuals holding such views.

 ### 5. **Moderation & Ethics**